ben/ben.github.com/content/blog/cv/index.md

 ### Building Tools with GitHub

 I contributed two chapters to [Chris Dawson's book on GitHub's API](https://www.oreilly.com/library/view/building-tools-with/9781491933497/).
-This is like the missing manual for GitHub, and includes lots of examples of how to write code that works with source control, issues, and lots more.
+This acts as the missing manual for GitHub, and includes lots of examples of how to write code that works with source control, issues, and lots more.
 I wrote a chapter on the search API (in Python), and a chapter on the commit-status API (in C#).

 ### Training and Teaching